xStarbound/xStarbound/doc/lua/world.md

 > **Available only on xStarbound and OpenStarbound.**

-Attempts to call the specified function name in the specified world script context (on the same world as the context or entity calling this binding) with any specified arguments and returns the result of that call.
+Attempts to call the specified function (or callback) name in the specified world script context (on the same world as the context or entity calling this binding) with any specified arguments and returns the result of that call.

 On xStarbound, all arguments must be valid JSON, and an error will be thrown after the script call if the returned result isn't convertible to valid JSON.

 To message *other* worlds, use `universe.sendWorldMessage` in a world context script (see `universeserver.md`).
 If you need to message another world from a server-side entity, use `world.callScriptContext` to "pass through" to a `universe.sendWorldMessage` call.
 Both client- and server-side entities may also use `world.sendEntityMessage` for "passthrough".

+> **Note:** On xStarbound v3.5.2.3+, this callback will log a warning and return `nil` if the entity is not locally mastered or doesn't exist.
+On other servers and clients, an error will be thrown instead.

 > **Warning:** On non-xStarbound servers and clients, potentially unsafe Lua values can be passed through `args` and/or returned through this function's return value.
 On such servers and clients, you should avoid passing Lua bindings or anything that can call them.
 Calling entity bindings after the entity has been removed from the game *will* almost certainly cause segfaults or memory corruption!